thebigpotatoe/Node-Red-Yolo-Pets-And-People/README.md

 ![Example Flow](docs/Used%20Subflow.PNG)

 Next fill in the contextual data in the sub flow menu.
-The *Images Folder* option is required and points to where you would like to store the images for the instance of the subflow.
+The **Images Folder** option is required and points to where you would like to store the images for the instance of the subflow.
 The subflow stores the last image as *Last Image.jpg*, the last analysed image as *Last Analysed Image.jpg*, and the last image with a detected Person or Pet as *Last Object Image.jpg*.

 > Note that if the same location is used for multiple nodes then the images will be overwritten by the last used node.

-The *Yolo Folder* option is required and needs to point to the Yolo Data folder in this repository, so find where you have cloned this repository to and copy the complete link such as "c:\YoloData" or "usr/YoloData".
+The **Yolo Folder** option is required and needs to point to the Yolo Data folder in this repository, so find where you have cloned this repository to and copy the complete link such as "c:\YoloData" or "usr/YoloData".
 This is for the python script to find the correct .cfg, .weights, and coco .names files.

 > Note that windows paths contain \ when copied, be sure to replace these with / incase anything in the script misinterpretates this

-The Detection Delay option has a default value of 5 seconds and is used to ignore incoming messages for that select period of time.
+The **Detection Delay** option has a default value of 5 seconds and is used to ignore incoming messages for that select period of time.
 If the Subflow is analysing an image and a new one is presented before the time out, the message is dropped by the subflow.

-It is important to note that this should be larger than the inference time witnessed on your machine or else it may cause overloading of resources.
+> Note that the delay time should be larger than the inference time witnessed on your machine or else it may cause overloading of resources.

-The Recognition Confidence settings is the confidence level an object has to be in order to be recognised as true and output into the image and JSON object.
-The Maxima Threshold setting is the level of non maxima supprison to apply after detection to eleminate overalpping bounding boxes.
+The **Recognition Confidence** settings is the confidence level an object has to be in order to be recognised as true and output into the image and JSON object.
+The **Maxima Threshold** setting is the level of non maxima supprison to apply after detection to eleminate overalpping bounding boxes.
 These settings default to 50% and 0.3 respectivly.

 ![Example Flow](docs/Subflow%20Options.PNG)